kyma-project/website/src/blog-posts/5-release-notes-041.md

 title: "Release 0.4.1 is out!"
 ---

-It's been a while since we introduced Kyma to open source community.
-Many things changed in the project since it's [announcement in July](/blog/introducing-project-kyma).
+ It has been a while since we introduced Kyma to the open-source community.
+Many things have changed in the project since its [announcement](/blog/introducing-project-kyma) in July.
-Now we have our first official release and it is time to sum up what we worked on:
+Now that we have our first official release, it is time to sum up what we have recently worked on:

 ## Security

-In the area of the security we focused on our [API Gateway](/docs/latest/components/api-gateway) that you can use to expose easily your API in a secured way.
-The following things got improved:
+In the area of security, we have focused on our [API Gateway](/docs/latest/components/api-gateway) that you can use to easily expose your API in a secure way.
+The following things have been improved:
-* Now when you create `Api` kind, `hostname` is validated to make sure you provided correct domain and that there are no duplicates.
+* Now, when you create the `Api` kind, `hostname` is validated to make sure you provided the correct domain and that there are no duplicates.
-* The [architecture](/docs/latest/components/api-gateway#architecture-architecture) of the component changed and not Istio Ingress is used to expose a Service but the Istio Gateway and the Istion Virtual Service.
+* The [architecture](/docs/latest/components/api-gateway#architecture-architecture) of the API Gateway component has changed.
+Now, services are exposed by the Istio Gateway and the Istio Virtual Service, instead of the Istio Ingress.
-* In Console UI you can now create several APIs for a single Service.
-You can create API for a specific Service in the Service view, or several different APIs from an API view
+* Now, you can create several APIs for a single service in the Console UI by creating the API for a specific service in the **Services** view, or several different APIs from the **APIs** view.
 ![](./assets/multi-api.png)

 ## Service Catalog

-The Service Catalog that is one of out key features got a lot of improvements over last months, mainly thanks to your valuable feedback.
-To be more specific, Console UI part of the Catalog was improved:
+The Service Catalog, that is one of our key features, has undergone a lot of improvements over the last months, mainly thanks to your valuable feedback.
+To be more specific, the Console UI part of the Catalog has been improved through the following changes:
-- Multistep service provisioning wizard is now replaced with one step wizard
+- The multi-step service provisioning wizard was replaced with a one-step wizard
-- In list of ServiceInstances and the ServiceInstance details now you can preview the instance parameters by clicking the instance Plan name
+- Now, you can preview the Instance's parameters by clicking the Instance's Plan name both on the list of all Service Instances and in the given Service Instance's details preview.
 ![](./assets/instance_params.png)
-- Individual left navigation is removed and filtering moved next to the search.
-Now the filtering is enabled to support more different filters in the future and the scales much better in case there are many values provided in the filters.
+- The Service Catalog's left navigation was removed and filtering is now available next to the search box.
+In its current form, it aims to support new filter options that will be introduced in the future.
+It also scales much better now when there are many values provided in the filters.
 ![](./assets/filter.png)

-Console UI is not everything though.
-The following things are done as well:
+The Console UI is not everything, though:
-- Catalog is upgraded to v0.1.34 with namespace-scope resources (ServiceBroker, ServiceClass, ServicePlan) support.
-Related Console views do not support it yet.
+- The Catalog was upgraded to v0.1.34 that supports the Environment-wide resources (ServiceBroker, ServiceClass, ServicePlan).
+The related Console views do not support it yet.
-- In Grafana you can find a dedicated Service Catalog dashboard that improves operations
+- A new dashboard was provided in Grafana to improve Service Catalog-related operations.
 ![](./assets/sc_grafana_dashboard.png)

 ## Application Connector

-The Application Connector, that alows you to connect external systems into Kyma went through major improvements:
+The Application Connector, that allows you to connect external systems into Kyma, went through major improvements:
 - Management of the Remote Environments (RE) is no longer done through the Helm chart.
-Now we have a controller that reacts on changes in RE and setups the whole environment,
+Now, we have a controller that reacts to changes in the RE and sets up the whole environment.
-- The [RemoteEnvironments CRD](/docs/latest/components/application-connector#custom-resource-remoteenvironment) is now enhanced with extra label field.
-Now you can now in a flexible way mark what is the purpose of the Remote Environment,
+- The [RemoteEnvironments CRD](/docs/latest/components/application-connector#custom-resource-remoteenvironment) is enhanced with an extra label field.
+Now, you can mark the purpose of the Remote Environment in a flexible way.
-- The Application Connector has been powered by OAuth token caching functionality.
+- The OAuth token caching functionality was added to the Application Connector.

 ## Logging

-Kyma has not a new component to enhance its logging capabilities.
-It uses [Logspout and OK Log](/docs/latest/components/logging).
+Kyma has a new component to enhance its logging capabilities.
+This component is based on [Logspout and OK Log](/docs/latest/components/logging).

 ## Monitoring

-Through proper Graphana configuration now all the dashboards created by you in runtime are persisted and Pods restarts do not remove them.
+Through the proper Grafana configuration, all dashboards created by you in the runtime are persistent and Pods restarts do not remove them.

 ## Event Bus

-Our Kyma would not be great without support for asynchronous communication between services.
-This is what we improved:
+Our Kyma would not be so great without the support for the asynchronous communication between services.
+This is what we improved in that scope:
-- Enabled an event lifecycle for storing events in a cluster that by default is set to 24h.
-You may configure the lifecycle in NATS streaming StatefulSet if you want by changing this value `max_age`.
+- We enabled an Event lifecycle for storing Events in a cluster.
+By default, it is set to 24h, but you can configure the lifecycle in the NATS Streaming's StatefulSet by changing the `max_age` value.
-- Added documentation for service programming model for event subscribers.
-Read more [here](/docs/latest/components/event-bus#details-service-programming-model)
+- We added the documentation for the service programming model for the Event subscribers.
+Read more [here](/docs/latest/components/event-bus#details-service-programming-model).

 ## Tracing

-As you know, to enable backend for tracing Kyma uses Jeager.
-To improve its usage and make it clear for you how to use it in best way we:
+As you know, Kyma uses Jaeger as the tracing back-end.
+To improve its usage, we:
-- Secured the Jeager UI and you can access it easily without `port-forward`.
-Read more about [Jeager](/docs/latest/components/tracing#overview-overview)
+- Secured the Jaeger UI so that you can access it easily without port-forwarding.
+Read more about [Jaeger](/docs/latest/components/tracing#overview-overview).
 - Created an example on how to enable tracing for an application.
-Read more [here](https://github.com/kyma-project/examples/tree/master/example-tracing)
+Read more [here](https://github.com/kyma-project/examples/tree/master/example-tracing).

 ## Service Mesh

-Kyma uses Istio [1.0.1](https://istio.io/about/notes/1.0.1/) now.
+At the moment, Kyma is using Istio [1.0.1](https://istio.io/about/notes/1.0.1/).

 ## Installation

-The following improvements vere done in installation area:
+The following improvements have been done in the installation area:
-- [Installation on Google Kupernetes Engine](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/032-gs-gke-installation.md) is possible mainly due to Apiserver Proxy implementation (https://github.com/kyma-project/kyma/blob/master/components/apiserver-proxy/README.md)
+- The [Kyma installation on a Google Kupernetes Engine cluster](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/032-gs-gke-installation.md) is now possible mainly due to the implementation of the [API Server Proxy](https://github.com/kyma-project/kyma/blob/master/components/apiserver-proxy/README.md) component.
-- Possibility to override values in charts using config maps annotated with label `installer: overrides` (https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/037-gs-installation-overrides.md)
+- Now, you can [override values in Helm charts](/docs/latest/root/kyma#getting-started-helm-overrides-for-kyma-installation) using config maps annotated with the `installer: overrides` label.
-- Extended [Installation custom resource](/docs/latest/root/kyma#custom-resource-installation) with possibility to provide a declarative list of modules that will be installed during Kyma provisioning
+- The extended [`Installation ` custom resource](/docs/latest/root/kyma#custom-resource-installation) has been enabled to allow you to provide a declarative list of modules that will be installed during the Kyma provisioning process.

 ## Documentation

-Few weeks after Kyma announcement we made sure our documentation is available on our official site https://kyma-project.io/docs/.
-Remember thought that this is not the only place where you can read the docs.
-Since the very beginning we made documentation part of the Console UI so whenever you provision Kyma cluster, docs for given Kyma version are always there for you.
-Last few months we improved:
+A few weeks after the Kyma announcement, we published the official documentation on our `https://kyma-project.io/docs/` website.
+It is worth remembering, however, that this is not the only place where you can read the docs.
+Since the very beginning, the Kyma documentation has been an integral part of the Console UI, so whenever you provision a Kyma cluster, docs for a given Kyma version are always there for you.
+In the last few months we have improved the following features in that area:
-- [Kyma overview](/docs/latest/root/kyma#overview-overview) documentation and many other sections, like consistency of [Custom Resource reference](/docs/latest/components/service-catalog#custom-resource-custom-resource) documentation.
+- The [Kyma overview](/docs/latest/root/kyma#overview-overview) documentation and many other sections, like consistency of the [Custom Resource reference](/docs/latest/components/service-catalog#custom-resource-custom-resource) documents.
-- The feel and look of the documentation, improved navigation, worked on consistency and readibility of the content.
+- The general feel and look of the documentation, its navigation, consistency, and the readability of the content.
 ![](./assets/docs-ui.png)